chibisnorlax/acnhbeginners/walkthrough/day 4.md

 ---

 # Day 4
-You made it, welcome to day 4 of the game!
-Today is going to be exciting.
+Welcome to day 4 of the game; today is going to be exciting!
 Before continuing on, please make sure you have completed the following:
 - Completed Nook's Cranny quest (it should be fully built by today)

 If you have not, please visit [Day 3](/acnhbeginners/day-3/) for further guidance.